 real estate and personal property

-Pay 2015 Property Tax Statements for Real Estate and Mobile Homes will be mailed by March 31st.
-Printable copies of the tax statements should be available on the web around April 15th.
+Pay 2015 Property Tax Statements for Real Estate and Mobile Homes were mailed on March 23rd.
+Printable copies of the tax statements are available on the web.

 Taxpayers may pay taxes by using one of the following methods: